soumyadsanyal/lambdaloungetalk/README.md

-# Code for Lambda Lounge talk, by Soumya D. Sanyal and Chris Hathhorn
+# Lambda Lounge talk; May 2015; by Soumya D. Sanyal and Chris Hathhorn